flame-engine/flame/doc/debug.md

 On `BaseGame` you don't have to apply the `FPSCounter` mixin to get access to the current fps, because it is already applied by default on the `BaseGame` class, so you can use the `fps` method directly.

-Flame provides some features other for debugging your `BaseGame`, these features are enabled when the `debugMode` from the is set to `true` (or overridden to be true).
+Flame provides some debugging features for the `BaseGame` class, these features are enabled when the `debugMode` from the is set to `true` (or overridden to be true).
 When `debugMode` is enabled all `PositionComponent`s will be wrapped into a rectangle, and have their positions rendered on the screen, so you can visually verify the components boundaries and